DATA-606-SPRING-2022/Hugues_DATA606/README.md

 2. Are the collected COVID-19 policy responses statistically significant in predicting the infections?
 3. What are COVID-19 policy responses drivers in predicting the confirmed cases?

-### Unit of Analysis

-Overall, we have 186 countries worldwide in this dataset.
-Each country is represented in the data by its name.

 ### Dataset Description

 - The timeserie data being explored comes from [COVID-19 GOVERNMENT RESPONSE TRACKER](https://github.com/OxCGRT/covid-policy-tracker) presented by the Oxford Covid-19 Government Response Tracker (OxCGRT).